-- DD."Exempt Well" shall mean a Well that qualifies as a Domestic Exempt Well or a Non-Domestic Exempt Well. - EE."General Manager" shall mean the general manager of the Headwaters Groundwater Conservation District. - FF."Groundwater" shall mean water percolating below the surface of the earth. - GG."Groundwater Well" shall mean a man-made excavation constructed to produce Groundwater.
-A Spring is not a Groundwater Well.

-HH."Groundwater Rights" as applied to these Rules shall mean;

-- as stated in Texas Water Code Chapter 36.002, that "a landowner owns the Groundwater below the surface of the landowner's land as real property"; or - any rights to control the Groundwater that is associated with a piece of land acquired through lease/purchase or other agreement with the landowner of such land, as documented and recorded in the real property records of Kerr County. - II."Historic Use" shall mean the recorded annual gallons pumped per year in the five years immediately preceding the Application for renewal of a Production/Operating Permit.
+- CC."General Manager" shall mean the general manager of the Headwaters Groundwater Conservation District. - DD."Groundwater" shall mean water percolating below the surface of the earth. - EE."Groundwater Well" shall mean a man-made excavation constructed to produce Groundwater.
+A Spring is not a Groundwater Well. - FF.
+"Groundwater Rights" as applied to these Rules shall mean; - 1) as stated in Texas Water Code Chapter 36.002, that "a landowner owns the Groundwater below the surface of the landowner's land as real property"; or - 2) for Permitted Wells only, any rights to control the Groundwater that is associated with a piece of land acquired through lease/purchase or other agreement with the landowner of such land, as documented and recorded in the real property records of Kerr County. - GG."Historic Use" shall mean the recorded annual gallons pumped per year in the five years immediately preceding the Application for renewal of a Production/Operating Permit.
 But, at the discretion of the General Manager, other evidence may be considered when the record for the previous consecutive five years is incomplete or other relevant circumstances exist.
-Relevant circumstances shall include, but not be limited to, use for a Beneficial Purpose without Waste, or intentional reduction in Groundwater pumping such as conservation measures during periods of higher-than-normal rainfall, or compliance with drought stages issued by the District. - JJ."Livable Minimum Standard" or LMS shall mean the minimum number of gallons per day that are necessary to meet basic needs, recognize ownership of Groundwater, and provide for the general welfare of a single domestic connection that is supplied by a Public Water System. - KK."Mobile Home Park" shall mean an area for people to live in mobile homes. - LL."Monitoring Device" shall mean an approved meter installed on a Permitted Well that meets the standards set by the District. - MM."Monitoring Well" shall mean an artificial excavation constructed to measure or monitor the quality or quantity or movement of water, substances, elements, chemicals, or fluids, beneath the surface of the ground. - NN."Multi-Unit Attached Dwellings" shall mean apartments, healthcare living facilities, duplexes, condominiums, Planned Unit Development (PUD), or any other structure that has multiple residential units.
+Relevant circumstances shall include, but not be limited to, use for a Beneficial Purpose without Waste, or intentional reduction in Groundwater pumping such as conservation measures during periods of higher-thannormal rainfall, or compliance with drought stages issued by the District. - HH."Livable Minimum Standard" or LMS shall mean the minimum number of gallons per day that are necessary to meet basic needs, recognize ownership of Groundwater, and provide for the general welfare of a single domestic connection that is supplied by a Public Water System. - II.
+"Mobile Home Park" shall mean an area for people to live in mobile homes. - JJ."Monitoring Device" shall mean an approved meter installed on a Permitted Well that meets the standards set by the District. - KK."Monitoring Well" shall mean an artificial excavation constructed to measure or monitor the quality or quantity or movement of water, substances, elements, chemicals, or fluids, beneath the surface of the ground. - LL."Multi-Unit Attached Dwellings" shall mean apartments, healthcare living facilities, duplexes, condominiums, Planned Unit Development (PUD), or any other structure that has multiple residential units.